 - Kat inverts this in the 'Catalyst' chapter, after she realizes that she's bisexual and kisses Paz.
 Annie walks in on the two, and Kat comments that if Annie knows it, she doesn't care who else does.

-- In Homestuck Karkat is one of the few people willing to put up with Eridan's melodramatic shenanigans and take him seriously.
+- Karkat is one of the few people willing to put up with Eridan's melodramatic shenanigans and take him seriously.
 Kanaya is one of the few people willing to put up with Karkat's rudeness and take him seriously.

 - It's implied that a good moirallegiance involves the two participants becoming this to each other.